 1. Attaching the individual suspension trainer straps to each of the bands creates resistance bands with handles.
 This allows you to do a proper squat that full loads your core.
 This also allows you to do upper body exercises such as curls, the bent over row, and overhead presses

 For details on how to setup your suspension trainer with your resistance bands checkout this article “How to make heavy resistance bands with handles for the perfect lower body travel gym“

 2. The suspension trainer is an excellent way to get an upper body resistance workout.
 The resistance bands offer a great lower body workout.
 Combining the two offers a great option to resistance train the entire body

-What truly makes the Rogue Shorty Monster Bands a valuable cluster of fitness equipment is the option to do heavy resistance squats and deadlifts…anywhere
+What truly makes the Rogue Shorty Monster Bands a valuable, but still tiny, cluster of fitness equipment is the option to do heavy resistance squats and deadlifts…anywhere.

 How to use the Shorty Monster Bands – Doing Resistance Band Squats and the Resistance Band Deadlift

 - Hook a carabiner onto each resistance band